Big Data with AIIM and Zaizi – An interview with AIIM’s Director of Market Intelligence

 This demo will be presented at the Alfresco DevCon 2012 in Berlin.
 So if you’re going, be sure not to miss it!

 Zaizi puts the FUN in Big Data!

-Zaizi have been working on making Alfresco more social and fun to work with.
-We've built an extension to provide Gamification functionality within the Alfresco Share.
+Zaizi has been working on making Alfresco more social and fun to work with.
+We’ve built an extension to provide Gamification functionality within the Alfresco Share.
 We have three dashlets right now (we want to create many more):

 - A ranking dashlets where site’s users are sorted according to their activity inside the site

 - An achievement configuration dashlet, where sites admin users can configure the achievements for a site

 - A user achievements dashlet, where every user can see the achievements he has obtained